HLR/DomiKnowS/docs/QUERY.md

 The key needs all these **three** elements otherwise the *set* method logs an error and returns.

-The *conceptOrRelationName* part is used to create the new DataNode when first provided in the key to the *DataNodeBuilder*.
-The next time it will be used to create or update attribute in existing DataNodes of this *conceptOrRelationName* type.
+The *conceptOrRelationName* part is used to **create** the new DataNode when first provided in the key to the *DataNodeBuilder*.
+The next time it will be used to create or update **attribute** in existing DataNodes of this *conceptOrRelationName* type.

+# DataNode creation

 The value determine how many new DataNodes are created.

 The value cannot be **None** otherwise the *set* method logs an error and returns.

-The value is assumed to provide single element (contribute to single DataNode) if the value is:
+The value is assumed to provide **single element** (contribute to single DataNode) if the value is:
 - not Tensor or List,
 - Tensor but of the dimension 0,
 - Tensor or List of length 1 and with dimension 1.